AmitKhandhadia1/spikesorting_scripts/README.md

 The jobs folder contains job files to run on the UCL cluster myriad (https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/)

-# Installation of pykilosort on myriad (UCL clusters)
+# Installation of kilosort4 on myriad (UCL clusters)

 I highly recommand to use conda for pykilosort on myriad as cupy can be complicated to install without